Turn on the news anytime and one thing becomes perfectly clear: everyone’s talking about healthcare. From Instagram to the steps of Capitol Hill.

 So how much — exactly — can meditation and wellness efforts cut costs for businesses and employers?
 Johnson & Johnson estimates that wellness programs have saved the organization $250 million on health care costs over the past decade; from 2002 to 2008, the return was $2.71 for every dollar spent.

 Many companies today are realizing that meditation can make a big difference to their bottom line and the many benefits it brings; healthier employees mean more profits.
 The Huffington Post reported on the focus of Promega — a major biotech company.
 “Promega is among the increasing ranks of companies that have come to embrace so-called mindfulness activities — concentrated meditation aimed at sharpening focus and reducing stress — in a bid to improve the well-being of their workforces and, by extension, the bottom line,”

 Healthcare giant Aetna is another example.
 After realizing that workers in its most stressful jobs were racking up healthcare bills that exceeded those of other employees by around $2,000 a year, they ended up reducing costs by seven percent — “a savings the CEO pegs in part to limiting stress through meditation and yoga.”

 When wellness programs are added to health benefits plans, it can change the company culture for the better, people are happier, and profits increase.
-It’s a win win all the way around.
-One company, SOS Method, provided meditations, practical tools and Discovery Series programs to (bla bla Safari camps. ____name of woman and position – reported that, “ give her quote from video.”
+It’s a win-win all the way around.
+One company, SOS Method, provided meditations, practical tools, and Discovery Series programs to (bla bla Safari camps. ____name of woman and position — reported that “ give her quote from the video.”
 Everyone, from the staff to the CEO’s, were excited by how easily they could incorporate SOS into their daily lives.